- My account

 Objective: Between 5″ and 6-3/4″.

 If this measurement is less than 5″ it is likely the floor to top height is less than 7-1/2″ as noted in step #2.
 In this case, the WB001 wall brackets should be used to bring the mounting height up for proper coverage.
-If the distance is greater than 6-3/4″, the BB003 Premium TALL profile should be used.
+If the distance is 6-3/4″ or greater, the BB003 Premium TALL profile should be used.